Category Archives: Alfred Hitchcock

 The same can be said for Lina’s sophisticated mother, Mrs. Martha McLaidlaw (Dame May Whitty), and Lina and Johnnie’s maid, Ethel (Heather Angel).
 Both, playing small roles, add subtle delights to the film.

-Suspicion (1941) is an early Hitchcock film that flies under the radar, rarely mentioned among his best works.
+Suspicion (1941) is an early Hitchcock film, rarely mentioned among his best works.
 The film is a tough sell for its tedious pace, the inexplicable insecurity of the lead character, and an unfulfilling story conclusion.

 The suspense and activity in the final act (mostly the stunning edge of the cliff car drive) promote the film to an above-average rating, but grander works were soon to follow in the decades ahead.

-The most fun is noticing the delicious peculiarities of the bevy of interesting supporting characters.
+The most fun is noticing the delicious peculiarities of interesting supporting characters.

 Oscar Nominations: 1 win-Outstanding Motion Picture, Best Actress-Joan Fontaine (won), Best Scoring of a Dramatic Picture